nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_vmconfig2.png "VM configuration machine type")

-For this tutorial, select Series "E2" and Machine type `e2-micro`.
-This machine type is recommended for day-to-day low cost computing.
-The estimated monthly cost for each machine type is shown on the top right side panel of the console page next to where you entered the VM name.
-Depending on the tasks you will use the VM for, you may need to choose a machine with more CPUs and memory.
+* For this tutorial, select Series **E2** and Machine type **`e2-micro`**.
+* This machine type is recommended for day-to-day low cost computing.
+* The estimated monthly cost for each machine type is shown on the top right side panel.
+* Depending on the tasks you will use the VM for, you may need to choose a machine with more CPUs and memory.

 !!! note "Machine types"